ddev/ddev/docs/content/users/install/ddev-installation.md

         If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

-        If you prefer to use another Ubuntu distro, just install it and set it as default.
+        If you prefer to use another Ubuntu distro, install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.

     2. Visit the Microsoft Store and install the updated "Windows Subsystem for Linux", then click *Open*.
 It will likely prompt you for a username and password for the Ubuntu WSL2 instance it creates.